Electrical Systems Technology

 The Electrical Systems Technology curriculum is designed to provide training for persons interested in the installation and maintenance of electrical/electronic systems found in residential, commercial, and industrial facilities.

-The Diploma is awarded graduates of this curriculum.
+A diploma is awarded to graduates of this curriculum.